raygiang/beyond-the-plate/README.md

 **Raymond - Results Feature**
   - added CRUD for the results feature
   - has admin view for results, public view will be added to the recipe page

+## March 31 Update

+**Mariya - Admin Dashboard**
+- added basic admin view
+- added donutchart to display food categories
+- can count number of recipies posted by a user